Metric pairs and tuples in theory and applications

 \subsection{Simplicial Hausdorff Distance}

-\mbox{} In \cite{nnadi}, Nnadi and Isaksen defined a version of the Hausdorff distance between simplicial complexes and, moreover, between simplicial filtrations.
-To do that, they consider the class $\mathbb{X}^d$ of pairs $(X, f)$, where $X$ is a finite simplicial complex, $f\colon X_0\to\mathbb{R}^d$ is an injective map and $X_0$ is the set of vertices of $X$.
-They also consider simplicial filtrations as sets $\{X_\alpha\}$ of simplicial complexes such that $X_\alpha\subseteq X_\beta$ for $\alpha\leq\beta$.
+\mbox{} In \cite{nnadi}, Nnadi and Isaksen defined a version of the Hausdorff distance between simplicial complexes.
+To do that, they consider the class $\mathbb{X}^d$ of pairs $(X, f)$, where $X$ is a finite simplicial complex, $f\colon X_0\to\mathbb{R}^d$ is an injective map and $X_0$ is the set of vertices of $X$, and defined the distance as follows: